syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ![](/js/Diagram/Interaction_images/Interaction_img6.png)

+* If you drag connector end points or updating connector end points, then you can use below events to do your customization.
+* When the connector source point is changed, the [connectorSourceChange](/api/js/ejdiagram#events:connectorsourcechange "connectorSourceChange") event gets triggered.
+* When the connector target point is changed, the [connectorTargetChange](/api/js/ejdiagram#events:connectortargetchange "connectorTargetChange") event gets triggered.
+* When you connect connector with ports/node or disconnect from it, the [connectionChange](/api/js/ejdiagram#events:connectionchange "connectionChange") event gets triggered.

 ### Straight segment editing

 * End point of each straight segment is represented by a thumb that enables to edit the segment.